 Is a Degree in Biology Worth It?

-A degree in biology is generally considered a good investment for those who want to enter and/or advance in this field.
-As mentioned above, these programs are extremely diverse.
-As a result, earning potential can vary significantly depending on the type of work performed.
-It’s worth noting, however, that biology is the number one bachelor’s degree aspiring doctors choose to earn prior to beginning medical school.
+A degree in biology is generally considered a good investment for those who want to enter and advance in this field.
+These programs are extremely diverse.
+As a result, earning potential can vary significantly depending on the type of work performed; there are a variety of high paying jobs in science.
+Biology is also the number one bachelor’s degree aspiring doctors choose to earn prior to beginning medical school.

 Job Outlook in Biology

 Overall, the outlook for biology professionals is average.
-According to the Bureau of Labor and Statistics (BLS), employment for life, physical, and social science occupations is projected to grow by 7% nationwide from 2021 to 2031.
+According to the Bureau of Labor and Statistics (BLS), employment for life, physical, and social science occupations is projected to grow by 7% nationwide from 2023 to 2033.
 However, the majority of biology majors actually seek jobs as healthcare practitioners.
-Employment for these occupations is projected to increase by 13%, which is much faster than average.
+Employment for these occupations is projected to increase between 9% (Healthcare practitioners and technical occupations) and 46% (veterinarians), which is an incredible outlook.
+Due to this variation, prospective professionals in biology should research their specific area of interest for more accurate projections.
+Especially if one of their main goals is to find options in high paying science careers.

 How to Get a Job in Biology